SmartData-Polito/odysseus/docs/source/get_started/run_odysseus_test/index.rst

 Next step is City Data Scenario.

-City Data Scenario - Geo Trips
+City Data Manager - City Data Scenario
 ---------------------------------------------------

 This module starts from normalised data to create an initial representation of the city as seen from provided mobility data.